Period Sex: Can You Get Pregnant On Your Period?

 Another contributing factor to becoming pregnant while on your period or very soon after is the fact that sperm can survive in the female body for up to five days, “waiting” in the fallopian tube for the egg (and ovulation).

-- For example: If you have sex on the last day of your period, with ovulation taking place four days later, you could become pregnant because fertile sperm cells would still present in your fallopian tube.
+• For example, if you have sex on the last day of your period, with ovulation taking place four days later, you could become pregnant because fertile sperm cells would still be present in your fallopian tube.

 Your Period Does Not Necessarily Protect You Against Pregnancy

-There is no timeframe that entirely eliminates the chance of getting pregnant.
+There is no point within the menstrual cycle when the chance of getting pregnant is entirely eliminated.
 This also applies to your period and other intermenstrual bleeding.

 Many women have relatively regular cycles.
 Perhaps you do, too.
 This does not guarantee perfect predictability, as the menstrual cycle can be easily affected by many circumstances.

-- 💡 Our tip: If you are wondering whether you could be pregnant, despite having had sex while on your period, you may want to try our free Online Pregnancy Test.
-After describing your personal observations and symptoms, you will receive a detailed and personal evaluation.
+• 💡 Our tip: If you are wondering whether you could be pregnant despite having had sex while on your period, you may want to try our free Online Pregnancy Test.
+After describing your observations and symptoms, you will receive a detailed professional evaluation.

 Our Top Picks for You: